rubygarage/rubygarage.github.com/slides/trailblazer/policy.markdown

 `Policy` module allows to authorize code execution per user

-It consists from `Policy::Guard` and `Policy::Pundit` modules.
+It consists of `Policy::Guard` and `Policy::Pundit` modules.

 ---

 ## `Policy::Guard`

-A guard is a step that helps you evaluating a condition and writing the result.
+A guard is a step that helps you with evaluating a condition and writing the result.
 If the condition was evaluated as falsey, the pipe won’t be further processed and a policy breach is reported in `result["result.policy.default"]`.

 Here you have full control of what and how you would like to authorize.
 Also you could perform authorization on per-operation basis, and not per-resource like Pundit does, and share callable `Guard`'s among operations.
 That is a great help when you need different authorization rules for one resource in different operations.

-**So it is adviced to use Guard over Pundit.**
+**So it is advised to use Guard over Pundit.**

 --

-The Policy::Guard macro helps you inserting your guard logic, guard can be a Callable-marked object, instance method or lambda.
+The Policy::Guard macro helps you insert your guard logic, guard can be a Callable-marked object, instance method or lambda.

 ```ruby